OpenMined/30DaysOfFLCode/NewTutorials/Building Applications on Syftbox.md

 ## Basic Aggregator

-Alright, let’s build our first app!
-We’ll dive into the use case and the code, and then break down what’s happening under the hood.

 ### Use case
 Imagine a syftbox network with multiple peers, and each peer containing their own set of files.
 Some of them may have a file named `value.txt` in their `/public` folder.